 We can find God anywhere if we look for Him, even in mainstream movies like James Cameron’s Avatar.

-As a part of my mission to “find God in unexpected ways in everyday life,” I will be looking for God in a movie of my readers’ choosing every week.
+As a part of my mission to “find God in unexpected ways in everyday life,” I will be periodically looking for God in a mainstream movie.
 This past Saturday, Jenny Lee Young of Coffee in the Rain challenged me to take on the epic sci-fi film, Avatar.

 My response?
 Challenge accepted.